-Patients who are struggling with a new ACC diagnosis have so many issues to face.
-Here is a brief list of suggestions worth considering based on what has been helpful to others.
+Patients who are struggling with an ACC diagnosis, or news of a recurrence of metastasis, have many questions to answer and decisions to make.
+Here are three steps worth considering based on what has been helpful to others.

 Find a physician that you trust as your primary touch point for treating your cancer.
-This may be an oncologist, but it might be a family physician, otolaryngologist or other medical professional.
-Ideally, your particular treatment plan will be developed with input from a team that includes surgeons, radiation oncologists and medical oncologists.
-Having one key doctor can be very helpful in choosing your treatments.
-Yet at the same time, obtaining second opinions is always a good idea.
-And good doctors are not offended by this reasonable step.
-The ACC Physicians List may help you find an ACC expert close to home.
+This may be an oncologist, but it might be a family physician or other medical professional.
+Ideally, your particular treatment plan will be developed by you and your primary doctor, with input from a team that might include surgeons, radiation oncologists, medical oncologists (and in some cases interventional radiologists or other specialists).
+The ACC Physicians List may help you find a doctor with experience treating ACC close to home.

 ACCRF is a patient-led effort to find and develop treatments for ACC, and there are many ways you can help!